The Art of the Fruitful Complaint

 There are plenty of legitimate reasons to lodge a complaint.
 Rude service by a waiter or store clerk, an incorrect order, an extra-long wait to see the dentist or doctor, a bill that’s too high… the list goes on and on.
-What bothers us enough to complain is often a personal, subjective response.
-One person may feel that a certain action deserves a complaint while the same thing might not bother the next person at all.
+What bothers us enough to complain about is often a personal, subjective response.
+One person may feel that a certain action deserves a complaint while the same thing might not bother the next person.

-When we feel strong enough about an issue to make a stand about it, we want to know that someone is listening and taking us seriously.
+When we feel strong enough about an issue to make a stand about it, we want to know that someone’s listening and taking us seriously.
 But, sometimes, it can feel like a complaint “falls on deaf ears.”
-While there is no right or wrong way to complain, there are some things we can do to boost our chances of achieving a positive or fruitful outcome.
+While there’s no right or wrong way to complain, there are some things we can do to boost our chances of achieving a positive or fruitful outcome.
 Here are a few tips that can help during the complaint process.

 - Know the outcome you want.
 Before you complain, come up with your expectations for a resolution.
 What would remedy the situation for you?
 An even exchange?
 A store/restaurant credit?
 A store/restaurant discount?
 Be reasonable about your demands.
 The resolution should make sense and be appropriate to whatever the issue was that caused you to complain.

 - Keep your emotions in check.
 Anger and sarcasm can get in the way of obtaining the response we hope for when it comes to lodging a complaint.
 Focus on the facts and resolving the problem.
 Starting out without a lot of anger will help strengthen your side of the argument by putting everyone in a mood that’s more likely to bring folks together in some agreeable way.

 - Be polite and professional.
 Making your complaint in a businesslike manner will enhance your credibility.
 Listen attentively to the other person and respond accordingly.
 Always be cordial and respectful.